FeatherCMS/feather/README.md

 BASE_PATH="/path/to/feather/"
 ```

-- Created a `Public/assets` directory with write permission for your server (use `chmod` if needed).
+- Created a `Public/assets` directory and ensure that you server has both read and write permissions  (use `chmod` and `chown` if necessary).
 - Open the project via the `Package.swift` file using Xcode and set the custom working directory for the `Run` scheme.
 - You don't need to generate an `xcodeproj` file anymore, please always open the `Package.swift` file if possible.
 - You can also compile the project and run the server (without Xcode) using one of the following commands: